 A series of luminogens comprised electron donors and acceptors are found to possess two types of interesting photophysical processes of aggregation-induced emission (AIE) and delayed fluorescence.
 According to theory calculation, restriction of intramolecular motions accounts for their AIE characteristics.
 Moreover, a separated distribution of the HOMOs and the LUMOs of these luminogens leads to small ΔEST values and therefore delayed fluorescence.

-- This article is part of the themed collections: Small Molecules and Monodisperse Oligomers for Organic Electronics and 2015 Journal of Materials Chemistry C Hot Papers
+- This article is part of the themed collections: 20th Anniversary of Aggregation-Induced Emission, Small Molecules and Monodisperse Oligomers for Organic Electronics and 2015 Journal of Materials Chemistry C Hot Papers